serpel/Opengradebook/README.md

 * Amazon cloud
 * Azure
 * Digital Ocean
-> All this sites offer a VPS Server with Linux.
+All this sites offer a VPS Server with Linux.

 ### Requirements
 * Ubuntu 14.04 LTS

 ### Minimun requirements specs
 * 1 Core & 512 RAM
-> This may vary depending on the number of users.i
+This may vary depending on the number of users.i

+### Installation

 **Step 1:** You need to install Apache (if you don't already have it installed):
 ```sh